Mandrake the Magician: Parodies and tributes

-Mandrake the Magician has inspired several other comic characters with magic powers, including Zatara, Kardak the Mystic Magician, Monako, Dakor the Magician, Ibis the Invincible, Mantor the Magician, Sargon the Sorcerer, Zatanna, Mr. Mystic, The Wizard, Mysto, and Magician Detective, as well as the short-lived Jim the Magician (Jadugar Jim in Hindi) by Sudhir Tailang in India.
+Mandrake the Magician has inspired several other comic characters with magic powers, including Zatara, Kardak the Mystic Magician, Monako, Dakor the Magician, Ibis the Invincible, Mantor the Magician, Sargon the Sorcerer, Zatanna, Mr. Mystic, The Wizard, Mysto, Dr. Strange, and Magician Detective, as well as the short-lived Jim the Magician (Jadugar Jim in Hindi) by Sudhir Tailang in India.

 In Mad no. 14 (August 1954), Mandrake was spoofed as "Manduck".
 He lives in a city dump, which he convinces visitors is a palatial home by "gesturing hypnotically".
 In this story, he matches wits with The Shadow; he, Lothar (called Loathar), and The Shadow all gesture hypnotically at each other, and, after a huge explosion, only Lothar (looking like Manduck) remains.
 In another issue, Manduck pulls off the trick of turning Loathar into a 6 ft blonde woman.

+Gianni Garko has stated that the new interpretation of his Sartana character in the 1968 Spaghetti Western film If You Meet Sartana Pray for Your Death presented by the film's director Gianfranco Parolini, of a gunfighter with seemingly supernatural luck, was influenced by Mandrake the Magician.

 "In Pictopia" (first published in Anything Goes! no. 2 (August 1986) is a short story by Alan Moore and illustrator Don Simpson, which takes place in a limbo world of comic-book characters.
 Main character Nocturno the Necromancer is based on Mandrake.
 The story was reprinted in George Khoury's The Extraordinary Works of Alan Moore (TwoMorrows, July 2003).

 Michael Kupperman's Tales Designed to Thrizzle (Fantagraphics) pokes fun at many comics, including Mandrake the Magician, with three-panel strip "Mancake the Magician".

 In France, Mandrake was spoofed as Rasmus, Zembla's comic sidekick in Zembla (Augusto Pedrazza, 1963-1979).

+In the episode 106 of the Argentine comic "Mi novia y yo", Mandrake makes a cameo at the end of the story.

 In popular culture

 New Zealand-born Australian country and western singer Tex Morton had a successful song "Mandrake" recorded in 1941.
 It was about a rodeo horse named Mandrake who never bucked the same, explaining, "Mandrake is a wizard so that's how he got his name".

 Professional baseball player Don Mueller, active in Major League Baseball from 1948 to 1959, was nicknamed "Mandrake the Magician" for being adept at consistently putting the ball in play and delivering hits through the infield.

 In Italy, a popular saying non sono mica Mandrake ("I'm no Mandrake", meaning "I can't do what's impossible"), refers to the magician.

 In Colombia, a popular saying sabrá Mandrake ("only Mandrake would know", meaning "only someone all-knowing / with mental powers would know"), also refers to the magician.

-Serbian alternative rock band Disciplina Kičme had a 1989 song called "Betmen, Mandrak, Fantom" (Batman, Mandrake, The Phantom).

-Malayalam-language movie Junior Mandrake (1997) was named after Mandrake, though the plot is entirely unrelated to the Mandrake comic.
-The bust of Junior Mandrake has since become a cult in Kerala, India, to refer to anyone who brings constant misfortune as the bust does in the film, though this is unrelated to the original Mandrake character.